SimonCarlson/thesis/notes/logbook.md

+16/05-19:
+TSCH and DTLS does not work.
+Best results so far is that they exchange keys and nothing more.
+It fits though, somehow, but without UIP fragmentation.
+I hope that isn't needed...

+How should I structure the presentation?
+Maybe pick out the most important parts from each section?
+Many things will have to be omitted but that's fine.
+Consider what the most important parts that constitutes the thesis are and present just those?

+Got the templates for assessment and opposition.
+Should probably have the assessment thing with me when I present, I don't really understand how it works but wanna be on the safe side.

+DTLS and TSCH is apparently very tricky.
+Joel put me in touch with Nicolas who has managed to use both at the same time, I hope he can help (yet to answer).

+Sent the current draft (old results) to Elena and Farhad.
+Also gave Elena information about the presentation so she can announce it.

+Made it so the chunk sizes in the client and on the server works based on the project conf chunk size.
+Can send chunks of 32 or 64.

+Turns out DTLS cannot handle chunk sizes of 64 without fragmentation, and I cannot fit all three of fragmentation, TSCH, and DTLS

+Spoke to Niclas about TSCH and DTLS.
+He doesn't know much about it but gave some helpful suggestions.
+It seems, through TSCH logging, that the server just stops receiving and transferring messages at some point when using DTLS.
+Tried increasing incoming buffer size to no avail.

+Response from Nicolas: TSCH latency can be adjusted through ORCHESTRA_CONF_UNICAST_PERIOD (should be prime).
+RAM can be doubled by disabling sleep mode 2 (DLPM?) through LPM_CONF_MAX_PM 1, limiting it to sleep mode 1 (LPM?).

+Debugging the DTLS and TSCH thing for nine hours today.
+No results.
+Tips from Niclas and Nicolas did not seem to help.
+Maybe I'm missing something.
+But no progress.

+15/05-19:
+Changed header in results tables

+Included mention of operating system in abstract (code sizes)

+Removed the conclusions header

+Decreased font size in headers, better readability

+Apparently Contiki-NG does not use time slotted channel hopping as a default.
+This means the receiver will be on a much larger portion of the time.
+Enabling it would cause the energy consumption by the radio in receive mode to be relative smaller and the transfer mode relatively larger.
+CPU times should be completely unaffected I believe.
+I cannot for the life of me manage to enable it.
+Despite changing memory allocator for the parser and eliminating about 1 K bytes in the stack region, TSCH and its service consumes so much memory.
+I am 688 bytes short, despite allocating roughly 500 in my client...
+I don't undestand

+Maybe it's not too horrible if I present the setup properly, i.e. that I'm using the default MAC settings.
+Reasoning why is just that I didn't know, and didn't become aware of it until after the presentation was booked and I've gotten the draft approved and everything.
+It feels horrible

+Still, the current results would have to be presented with it mind and with the note that relative receive energy use should go down and transfer energy use go up.
+It weakens the point of delving into differential updates from an energy consumption view but that's still valid because of use cases, stronger authentication model, and overhead.

+Have to speak to Shahid.
+Until I can catch him, finish whatever else with the report.

+Spoke to Shahid.
+For the presentation it is ok but still less good.
+I will have time after to fix it, meaning it really has to be fixed...

+Will get feedback from Elena.
+Priority is to fix that and give Sam draft tomorrow.
+Prepare presentation.
+Try to fix the code asap.
+Finish the thesis.

+Feedback from Elena was very positive.
+She had just a few corrections about tense mainly.
+She complimented me on my writing.
+Felt nice.

+I have TSCH working in my application and server.
+Unbelievable.
+I'm actually getting DLPM measurements now, mA for that?
+Power mode 3?
+Introduced CoAP bug where the first register message is not responded to, inflates (CPU) energest register numbers for client.

+In order to fit TSCH UIP fragmenting had to be turned off.
+This in turn means sending vendor id, class id, and version as a URI query does not work (breaks without fragmentation).
+I did not figure out how to receive block-wise messages at the server.
+Thus, the server just recieves the first parts of the attributes and writes very little to a profile.
+The profile was just for concept anyways and is not used, hence I opted to just continue with the evaluation.

 14/05-19:
 Farhad mailed me his feedback.
 It was surprisingly few and small comments, however I don't know what I base that judgement on (being pessimistic?)
 Will fix quickly